ardacbrglu/arda_cabaroglu_DSA-210_project/README.md

 3. **Exploratory Data Analysis (EDA):**

    - Use Pandas to clean and organize the data.
-   - Check the patterns in calories burned, step counts, floors climbed, and standing hours.
+   - Check the patterns in calories burned, step counts, floors climbed.
    - Look for trends or unusual changes during midterm weeks and other periods.

 4. **Visualization:**

-   - Use Matplotlib to create charts showing changes in calories burned, step counts, floors climbed, and standing hours over time and across different periods.
+   - Use Matplotlib to create charts showing changes in calories burned, step counts, floors climbed over time and across different periods.
    - Indicate important dates of midterms/finals to see if there are any significiant changes on pyhyical activity.

 5. **Statistical Analysis:**

    - Check if there is a connection between academic workload and physical activity levels.
-   - Compare step counts, calorie data, floors climbed, and standing hours between periods to see how academic demands affect activity levels.
+   - Compare step counts, calorie data, floors climbed between periods to see how academic demands affect activity levels.
    - Use Hypothesis testing methods to see if there are actually significiant changes on activity levels.

 6. **Hypothesis Testing**